 All formal requests and complex informal requests are handled by the ATIP office.
 Program and other divisions may respond to other informal requests for information as appropriate.
 The ATIP office holds full records of all access to information requests received within the last two years.

 SSHRC’s president and senior management are kept informed of key decisions and developments in the administration and implementation of the Act, as appropriate.
+The ATIP Office provides a monthly report to the Executive Director of Corporate Strategy and Performance and to the Executive Vice-President, Corporate Affairs.
+This monthly report enumerates current formal, informal Access to Information requests, as well as complaints to the Office of the Information Commissioner.

 When advice on the administration of the Act is required, it is sought from one or several of the following: the Treasury Board of Canada Secretariat (TBS), Department of Justice legal counsel, the Office of the Information Commissioner of Canada (OIC), SSHRC’s ATIP consultant and/or other federal government ATIP offices.